 - Powder: Powder post beetles leave evidence of their presence with piles of a fine, talc-like powder around furniture, flooring and any housing structure made of wood.

 - Mud Tubes: Mud tubes are made of particles of soil, wood and debris.
 These tubes allow subterranean termites to reach food sources above ground level.

 - Damaged Wood: Damaged wood includes wood that sounds “hollow” when it is tapped with the handle of a screwdriver or wood that is soft when probed with a sharp object.

 - Small Holes or Ripples in Drywall: When termites damage wood within your home, they often create tiny holes in the drywall.
 Extensive damage to the wood can make the drywall look rippled.

 - Pellets: Drywood termites excrete pellets that are kicked out of holes.
 These pellets often accumulate in piles on window sills, baseboards and under wooden objects.

-If you see any of these signs around your home and would like a free termite inspection, CLICK HERE.
+If you see any of these signs around your home and would like a free termite control inspection, CLICK HERE.
 We’ll complete a thorough analysis of your home – inside, outside, over and under – and recommend a termite protection program that’s right for your home.